Quarterly taxes due April 15 We'll calculate what you owe and remind you before every deadline.Calculate now →

 What's the cheapest nanny payroll service?

-NannyKeeper starts at $10/month with no year-end fees, making the annual cost $120 compared to HomePay's ~$1,000.
+NannyKeeper starts at $10/month with no year-end fees, making the annual cost $100 on annual billing compared to HomePay's $900 (Premium) or $708 (Basic).
 The tradeoff is that NannyKeeper generates your forms but you file them yourself (about 15 minutes per quarter).
 Free payment tracking is available with no subscription at all.

 Can I switch from HomePay to NannyKeeper mid-year?